nneubauer/homebridge-denon/README.md

 <img src=https://raw.githubusercontent.com/Martvvliet/homebridge-denon-heos/tvService/images/Sample_Switches.png> <img src=https://raw.githubusercontent.com/Martvvliet/homebridge-denon-heos/tvService/images/Sample_Switches_2.png>

 Left: A sample dedicated switch is added.
 This switch can be used to turn on the receiver and set it to the correct input.
-Right: When settings the second dedicated switch, the input switces to Apple TV.
+Right: When settings the second dedicated switch, the input switches to Apple TV.
 The other switches is updated, and thus, turned off.